bishalbar77/central-line-velocity-vs-time-graph/README.md

 # Centre-line Velocity VS Time graph
-# Calendar events to sheet

-This python script plots the graph betwee pressure grad and time of each artery
+This python script plots the graph between centre-line velocity and time of each artery

 ## Steps to run the script

-## Installation
 ### Installating numpy
 `pip install numpy`